-Note: You can check if change Disk Security key is in effect with the command: query devices.
+Note: You can check if the change Disk Security key is in effect with the query devices command.
 The secured status of successfully change Disk Security key is Yes, and the secured status of not successfully change Disk Security is Yes(locked).